 Our preferred method for you to bring your newest family member home is for you to come to our place and pick him or her up.
 This not only allows for an immediate bonding experience with your pup but you get the benefit of us sharing some of our experience in raising Bernedoodles and any fun tidbits about your particular pup.
-Some of what we often discuss includes thoughts on eating, chew toys, training, etc. We do have to charge a Texas state sales tax (6.75%) to those who pick up from us but that is true if we transport to anywhere in Texas also.
-It can become quite an exciting time for a family to plan for this event.
+Some of what we often discuss includes thoughts on eating, chew toys, training, etc. It can become quite an exciting time for a family to plan for this event.

 Airlines are a safe and simple way to transport a puppy.
 There are weather restrictions that come into play with this option that basically boil down to minimizing transport to northern states in the winter and from Texas in the summer.
 If you have any questions on the potential for us to fly your puppy home, feel free to reach out to us.